phronmophobic/dewey/README.md

 ## Future Work

 Now that we've bothered to catalog of all of the clojure repos on github, there's several interesting projects we can do that use the data:
-- Download and run static analysis across repos
+- ~~Download and run static analysis across repos~~ Done! see analysis.edn.gz in releases.
 - Create a website that combines the clojars data API with dewey's data to make it easier to search for clojure libraries.
 - Integrate the data into tools and IDEs
   - deps.edn editor that knows the available libraries and versions